 What leadership style does the Center of Meaningful Leadership work with?

-After all, isn’t this what a great leadership is all about?
-Does not a great leader, elicit a greater meaning from within others?
-Do they not ask of others to pursue a greater purpose, a greater set of values, or a greater principle than the status quo?
+After all, isn’t this what great leadership is all about?
+Doesn’t a great leader inspire others to find greater meaning within themselves?
+Don’t they encourage others to pursue a higher purpose, a set of values, or principles that go beyond the status quo?

-Is this not how, great leaders establish ironclad and loyal relationships that last?
+Isn’t this how great leaders establish strong and loyal relationships that endure?

 We extend this same argument, that this applies to all great leaders.
 There is only one Mahatma Gandhi, only one David Packard, only one Martin Luther King, only one Steve Jobs… in the same way that we can also say this about a great artist – i.e. a Dali, a Rembrandt, a Michelangelo…

 By contrast, consider what characterizes the ‘non-self-actualized person’.
-One observable characteristic is that they are very much like any other member of a group – they are a ‘stereotype person’.
-The thinking on display, is very much like a ‘predictable algorithm’.
+One observable characteristic is that they are very much like any other member of a group – they are a ‘stereotypical person’.
+The thinking on display is very much like a ‘predictable algorithm’.

 You can often foretell what they will say or do next, based upon the group they identify with.
 While they believe they have unique ideas and ways of acting, these are in actuality, the very same ideas and actions that any member of the group would also have.